Lamer217/Lamer217/README.md

 - 👋 Hi, I’m @Lamer217
 - 👀 I’m interested in changing my profession as I can not find a job in a field that I've graduated in.
-- 🌱 I’m currently learning HTML & CSS as those are the fundamentals of the Front-End which I have found to be the easyest entry point into the IT field.
+- 🌱 I’m currently learning HTML & CSS as those are the fundamentals of the Front-End which I have found to be the easiest entry point into the IT field.
 - 💞️ I’m looking to collaborate on ANYTHING WHERE I COULD LEARN & PROGRESS.
 - 📫 How to reach me (please do):
 Email: males.public@gmail.com ;